ironscar/spring-six-pro/docs/spring-webflux-basic.md

 - We can use `client.get().uri(<path>).retrieve().bodyToMono(<type>)` to make the API call
 - For usual classes, `bodyToMono` takes the `<Class>.class`
 - For generic classes, we can define a `ParameterizedTypeReference<GenType<InternalType>> () {}`
-- the retuned value is a mono so we can further process it reactively
+- The retuned value is a mono so we can further process it reactively
+- More covered in `main/spring-webflux-security`

 ---